Teradata/developer-resources/docs/explore-and-analyze-data/create-first-project.md

 3. Optionally, create an authorization object to store the [CSP](/docs/glossary.md#glo-cloud-service-provider) credentials.

 	***Normally they create a shared authorization or one for a single user.
 In this sample workflow, maybe this is not optional?
 Otherwise, they'd have to use SQL to create an authoriation for themselves?***
+    **TA: Auth is required only for external connectivity, in this example as there is no external connection, this step is optional**

     Replace `ACCESS_KEY_ID`, `SECRET_ACCESS_KEY`, and `REGION` with your values.